AtmaVichara/job-tracker/README.md

 ### Databases

-[ ] The database has appropriate tables and columns to create relationships between tables
+[X] The database has appropriate tables and columns to create relationships between tables

-[ ] Table and column names follow convention
+[X] Table and column names follow convention

 ### Routes

 [ ] Routes are defined for all functionality and not any additional functionality
+* I have extraneous routes that are not being used

-[ ] All routes conform to RESTful conventions for resources
+[X] All routes conform to RESTful conventions for resources

-[ ] Routes to pages that are not specifically for resources stored in the database are not named in a way that an experienced developer would find surprising
+[X] Routes to pages that are not specifically for resources stored in the database are not named in a way that an experienced developer would find surprising

 ### Controllers

 [ ] The developer has moved logic out of the controllers and into the models/POROs where appropriate.
+* I could have cut down on some of the uneeded jargon in some methods by creating POROs

-[ ] The developer uses strong params in a private method
+[X] The developer uses strong params in a private method

-[ ] Instance variables being passed to views are appropriately named and limited in number
+[X] Instance variables being passed to views are appropriately named and limited in number

 ### ActiveRecord

 [ ] ActiveRecord methods are used in models to supply all appropriate functionality

-[ ] Methods exist on the appropriate model
+[X] Methods exist on the appropriate model

-[ ] Developers are not referencing other classes or `self` in models unnecessarily
+[X] Developers are not referencing other classes or `self` in models unnecessarily

 [ ] Ruby enumerables are not used where ActiveRecord methods could provide the necessary functionality
+* While I feel that I used the activerecord methods well, I am confident I could have used more in appropriate places

-[ ] Developer can explain the ActiveRecord methods they used and the relationships between ActiveRecord models
+[X] Developer can explain the ActiveRecord methods they used and the relationships between ActiveRecord models

 ### Views

-[ ] Logic has been removed from views and controllers to the full degree possible
+[X] Logic has been removed from views and controllers to the full degree possible

-[ ] Developer ha minimized the number of variables passed to the view
+[X] Developer ha minimized the number of variables passed to the view

-[ ] Developer can articulately explain their strategies for extracting this logic
+[X] Developer can articulately explain their strategies for extracting this logic

-[ ] Developer uses partials to reduce duplication of code in the view layer
+[X] Developer uses partials to reduce duplication of code in the view layer

 ### User Experience

-[ ] The application has been styled and the user can easily navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.
+[X] The application has been styled and the user can easily navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.
+* While the site is rather minimal, there are appropriate links, and a navbar leading back to each index page.

 ### Testing

-[ ] Project has a running test suite
+[X] Project has a running test suite

 [ ] Test suite includes robust feature tests
+* I can not give myself the check here.
+I may have many tests, but there was no test for deleting categories.

 [ ] Test suite includes tests for validations
+* While there were tests for validations they could have been more robust

 [ ] Test suite includes tests for methods that they have created on the models
+* There were no model methods so again no check here

 ## Extensions: